-Wondering what to do while schools are out and social distancing is in effect?
+Wondering what to do with limited indoor activity choices?
 Go outside and enjoy nature!

-The Miami County Park District parks and the Great Miami River Recreational Trail will remain open for individuals to explore, get some fresh air and enjoy the sights and sounds of the great outdoors.
+The Miami County Park District parks and the Great Miami River Recreational Trail are open for individuals to explore, get some fresh air and enjoy the sights and sounds of the great outdoors.
 We recommend visitors take preventative action while enjoy the park, including self-monitoring and practicing social distancing.

 Why go outside?

 - It reduces stress and anxiety

 - Improves sleep

 - It boosts immunity